clykkebo/flurex_project/README.md

 and ileal samples collected during the project “Flurex” (internal animal study no. R20-22).
 Study was conducted at the National Food institute at Technical University of Denmark in the research group for Gut, Microbes and Health.
-Code for the microbiome data analysis is publically available with the publication of this study.
+Code for the microbiome data analysis is publicly available with the publication of this study.

 The project data contains 16S V3 amplicon sequencing from feces samples from 4 different days and cecum and ileum samples from one day from 48